Xoosted/Fanbattle-Plugin/README.md

 **Fan Battle Plugin Information**

 **How to use**
-1. Execute /fb to open the menu
+1. Execute /fb start to start the event
-2. Select the gamemode for the event
-3. The server will announce "Fan Battle is now active! use /fb join"
+2. The server will announce "Fan Battle is now active! use /fb join"
-4. Have fun!
+3. Have fun!

 **Commands**
 1. /fb help ("Shows commands that you have access")